HippoBaro/ultramarine/docs/index.md

 ### Installation

-Ultramarine is build upon [Seastar](https://github.com/scylladb/seastar) and share the same dependencies.
+Ultramarine is built upon [Seastar](https://github.com/scylladb/seastar) and share the same dependencies.
 Seastar provides a convenience script to pull all necessary packages (`install-dependencies.sh`).

 To pull Seastar and configure Ultramarine: